siyengar/extended-application-secret/draft-iyengar-tls-extended-application-secret.md

 ## Downgrade protection

-The mechanism does not change the computation of the Finished message.
+When introducing a mechanism to change key derivation, it's important to analyze whether or not there are mechanisms to downgrade the security of the negotiation.
+This mechanism does not change the computation of the Finished message.
 Thus it should be subject to the same security properties of any extension negotiation.
+If an attacker tampers with the client's extension, the client would be able to detect that the server finished did not match.
+Similarly, if an attacker were to tamper with the server's extension, the client finished would not match the server's expected value and the server Finished would not match.

+## Pre-computation of the client's Finished

+In TLS 1.3, it's possible, in some cases, for the server to pre-compute the client's Finished message in order to send a session ticket before receiving the client's Finished message.
+If an attacker tampers with the client or server extensions, the client would not process the ticket because the server's Finished message would not match.

 # IANA Considerations